Nakajima Park, Sapporo

 Facts & Figures

 If you are interested in a lush green and beautiful park situated in the middle of the city of Sapporo, then Nakajima Park is definitely your best bet.
 Well known all over the area as an event venue, the Nakajima Park is filled with visitors all through the year.
-Japan Rail Pass Buy now and Save >
+Japan Rail Pass Since 2004 I have traveled nearly every year to Japan.
+The rail pass made my life easier to discover all those amazing places in my favorite country.

 With an area that covers close to 21 hectares with about 5000 trees, this nature-rich space is located near the city center, which means that it is extremely accessible and has even been listed as one of the hundred most popular urban parks in Japan.
 The park has a beautiful lake called Shobu Pond, a museum, an observatory, a historical building that also houses a tea shop, a concert hall, as well as numerous lawns, walkways and forests.
 The south end of the Nakajima Park also has two shrines.
 During the Golden Week holiday, hundreds of people arrive at the Nakajima Park to enjoy the boat rides and the changing colors of fall.
 Aside from the main attractions, the Nakajima Park also has other facilities such as a children’s house, multipurpose halls for meetings and conferences, a boating dock, tennis courts and a sports center.